-In 2016, Congregation Mishkan Tefila sold to Boston College approximately 22 acres of land that is surrounded by publicly owned conservation land.
+In 2016, Congregation Mishkan Tefila sold to Boston College approximately 23 acres of mostly wooded land that is surrounded by publicly owned conservation land.
 The city-owned Webster Conservation Area is to the north and west, and the state-owned Hammond Pond Reservation is to the south and east.
+Learn what you can do to help save the woods.

 The parcel, 300 Hammond Pond Parkway, is parcel # 65008 0003 in the Newton Assessors’ Database.
-It is shown in yellow in the aerial photo at left.
+Its approximate boundaries are shown in yellow in the aerial photo at left.

-The college’s plans for most of the land are unknown.
-Construction of buildings on some or most of the land is a possibility.
+The college’s plans for the rest of the land are unknown.
+Construction of new buildings on some or most of the land is possible.
+Boston College is exempt from many local zoning rules under the state’s “Dover Amendment.”
 In early 2019, construction began on a road salt storage facility on the rear parking lot of the property.

-The land is mostly undeveloped woodlands.
-It was part of the state reservation until 1954, when the Metropolitan District Commission (MDC) sold it to the temple for the below-market price of $400 an acre, the equivalent of $3,500 an acre in today’s dollars.
-In 2016, Boston College paid $20 million for the property, or $909,000 per acre.
+The land was part of the state reservation until 1954, when the Metropolitan District Commission (MDC; the predecessor of the state Department of Conservation and Recreation) sold it to the temple for the below-market price of $400 an acre, the equivalent of $3,500 an acre in today’s dollars.
+In 2016, Boston College paid $20 million for the property, or $870,000 per acre.

 The 1954 sale was controversial.
 The Boston Globe reported that the Newton Board of Aldermen voted 15 to 3 to oppose the sale, and the MDC board approved the sale by a margin of only 3 votes to 2.
 Following the vote to authorize the sale, Newton created a new Board of Park Commissioners in an attempt to block the sale.
 The city then went to court, but lost its lawsuit.